peer-open-source/xara-docs/source/user/manual/modeling.rst

   Loads in are assigned to **LoadPatterns**.
   Also associated with load patterns are **TimeSeries** objects and sometimes constraints when specifying time-varying single-point constraints.

+The *Modeling* methods are used to programatically build a finite element model.

 .. toctree::